-Host a Community Event
+- Host a Community Event

-Use the Planning Toolkit
+- Use the Planning Toolkit

 The National Prevention Week Toolkit can help you host a successful event that connects your community’s efforts to the national observance.
 The Toolkit has tips on choosing an event topic, hosting logistics, partnership ideas, promotional strategies, and more.
 Download the Toolkit.

-Subscribe to the SAMHSA Email Newsletters that support NPW
+- Subscribe to SAMHSA Email Newsletters

-To stay informed about SAMHSA’s underage drinking prevention initiatives visit www.stopalcoholabuse.gov, scroll down to “Sign up for StopAlcoholAbuse.Gov News & Updates” and enter your email address.
+- To stay informed about SAMHSA’s underage drinking prevention initiatives, visit www.stopalcoholabuse.gov, scroll down to “Sign up for StopAlcoholAbuse.Gov News & Updates” and enter your email address.